simpson-carl/simpson-carl.github.io/publications.md

 6. *Simpson, C.*, Müller, J., 2012.
 Species selection in the molecular age, in *From clone to bone: the synergy of morphological and molecular tools in paleobiology*, Johannes Müller and Rob Asher, eds.
 Cambridge University Press. p.
 116-134.

-7. *Simpson, C.*rl.
-2012.
+7. *Simpson, C.* 2012.
 The evolutionary history of division of labour. *Proceedings of the Royal Society B - Biological Sciences*.
 279(1726): 116-121. doi:10.1098/rspb.2011.0766.

 8. *Simpson, C.*, Kiessling, W., Mewis, H., Baron-Szabo, R. C. & Müller, J. 2011.
 Evolutionary diversification of reef corals: a comparison of the molecular and fossil records. *Evolution*.
 65(11) 3274–3284.
 DOI: 10.1111/j.1558-5646.2011.01365.x

-9. Liow, Lee Hsiang, Carl Simpson, Frédéric Bouchard, John Damuth, Benedikt Hallgrimsson, Gene Hunt, Daniel W. McShea, Jeffery Powell, Nils
+9. Liow, Lee Hsiang, *Carl Simpson*, Frédéric Bouchard, John Damuth, Benedikt Hallgrimsson, Gene Hunt, Daniel W. McShea, Jeffery Powell, Nils
 Christian Stenseth, Melissa Stoller & Gunter Wagner.
 2011.
 Pioneering Paradigms and Magnificent Manifestos -- Leigh Van Valen’s priceless contributions to evolutionary biology. *Evolution*.
 65(4) 917-922.
 DOI: 10.1111/j.1558-5646.2011.01242.x

 10. *Simpson, C.* 2011.
 How many levels are there?
 How insights from evolutionary transitions in individuality help measure the hierarchical complexity of life.
 In, *The Major Transitions in Evolution Revisited*, Brett Calcott & Kim Sterelny eds.
 MIT Press.